 This Asian-style Sesame Ahi Tuna Steak recipe is rich and meaty and made with a ginger-garlic-soy sauce marinade.

-Asian-Style Sesame Ahi Tuna Steak with Soy Ginger Marinade Recipe
+How to Make Sesame Ahi Tuna Steak with Soy Ginger Marinade Recipe

 If you love the idea of seafood and haven’t yet given Ahi tuna a try, then you’ll love this recipe for Sesame Ahi Tuna Steak.
 It uses a ginger garlic soy sauce marinade that adds a lot of flavor to the meat along with some spice.